VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

 This project takes an [existing dataset](https://www.metabolomicsworkbench.org/data/DRCCMetadata.php?Mode=Study&StudyID=ST000046) consisting of 1909 metabolites and three groups (CN, MCI and AD) of 15 individuals, produced by the Mayo Clinic in [2013](https://pubmed.ncbi.nlm.nih.gov/23700429/) and uses various statistical and machine learning methods to extract metabolites significant to Alzheimer’s disease (AD).

-In exsisting literature there is little in the way of overlap in results from study to study, and thus whilst AD has been covered a number of times in the short life of the field of Metabolomics, there is no defined list of metabolites which are significant to this disease and backed up over multiple studies.
+In existing literature there is little in the way of overlap in results from study to study, and thus whilst AD has been covered a number of times in the short life of the field of Metabolomics, there is no defined list of metabolites which are significant to this disease and backed up over multiple studies.
-In this paper, the significant metabolites were compared against metabolites found significant by other literature with the hope of prividing some clarity to the noise.
+In this paper, the significant metabolites were compared against metabolites found significant by other literature with the hope of providing some clarity to the noise.

 ### Aims
-This study aims to find metabolites with a statistically significant influence on individuals with AD from the exsisting dataset and to compare these results with the metabolites named as significant in other studies.
-This is done in the hope to either provide clarity by aligning with exsisting results or to illustrate that a lack of agreed "good practice" techniques within the metabolomics field results in inconsistent and irreproducible results.
+This study aims to find metabolites with a statistically significant influence on individuals with AD from the existing dataset and to compare these results with the metabolites named as significant in other studies.
+This is done in the hope to either provide clarity by aligning with existing results or to illustrate that a lack of agreed "good practice" techniques within the metabolomics field results in inconsistent and irreproducible results.

 ### Challenges
 One of the biggest challenges was related to the specific dimensions of the dataset, with far more metabolites than observations (individual samples).
 This caused interference in initial attempts at statistical analysis and is the suspected cause for the unusual results in the VIF test.
 A related issue was the minimal numbers of sample sizes.
-With only 15 individual samples per cognative type there is a reasonable possibility that any metabolites found to be significant may not occur in other datasets - this seems to be a common issue with the metabolomics field in general, and there certainly seems to be a lack of consensus in significant metabolites for AD through out the exsisting literature.
+With only 15 individual samples per cognitive type there is a reasonable possibility that any metabolites found to be significant may not occur in other datasets - this seems to be a common issue with the metabolomics field in general, and there certainly seems to be a lack of consensus in significant metabolites for AD throughout the existing literature.

 Other common issues in this field relate to a lack of consensus around best practices in data analysis methods.
 This is addressed by [Lee and Styczynski (2018)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6532628/) and was the given motivation behind the development of the No Skip k Nearest Neighbour (NS-kNN) method of imputation.
-This in itself brought it's own challenge as the code produced by Lee and Styczynski was in the Matlab Language and needed to be translated into Python before use.
+This in itself brought its own challenge as the code produced by Lee and Styczynski was in the Matlab Language and needed to be translated into Python before use.
 ***
 ## Technologies
 A list of technologies used within the project: